mlanza/ai-literacy/301/05-text-adventures.md

 > open window
 With effort, you open the window wide enough to slip through.
 > enter house
-You are in the kitchen of the white house.\n A table seems to have been used recently for the preparation of food.\nA passage leads to the west, and a dark staircase can be seen leading downward.\nA closed door leads to the east.
+You are in the kitchen of the white house.
+A table seems to have been used recently for the preparation of food.
+A passage leads to the west, and a dark staircase can be seen leading downward.
+A closed door leads to the east.

 On the table is a desk.
 On the desk is a desktop computer.
 Its screen glows softly.
 Google Search is open in the browser.
 Beside it: a modern smartphone.
 ```